Organic Vegetable Garden Diary, May 20, 2015

 The tomatoes are going great guns as well, however, when I looked back on my past garden diary, I realized that my garden is a good month behind where it usually is by this time of the year.
 This observation was echoed by my friends at Progressive Gardens recently.
 That’s good for my lettuce and kale, but not sure what that’ll mean long-term for my tomatoes and other heat-loving vegetables/fruits.

 In an attempt to attract more pollinators, I planted several pollinator attracting flowers within and around my vegetable beds this year.
 At each corner of my cucumber trellis, I planted Scarlet Creeper Vine.
-This vine is know to attract bees and hummingbirds.
+This vine is known to attract bees and hummingbirds.
 Since it seems my cucumbers really struggled to get pollinated the last couple of years, I’m hoping that by having the Scarlet Creeper mingling with the cucumbers, my pollination rate will increase.
 I’ll keep you posted.
 I’ve also planted bee balm and lavender right around my vegetable garden, as well as sweet alyssum, cleome, yarrow and purple coneflower throughout my backyard.

-Something new I’m trying this year is having Zinnias planted with the vegetables intug several of my garden beds this year.
+Something new I’m trying this year is having Zinnias planted with the vegetables into several of my garden beds this year.
 Not only do I really love Zinnias as a cut flower (their jewel-tones scream ‘Summer!’), but they are great companion plants for several reasons: